 Silverfish can infest places like your laundry room, bathroom, attic or basement, or the kitchen.
 They prefer humid and damp areas to live in but they would survive in other environments as well.

 Silverfish, even though considered by some to be poisonous centipedes, are not dangerous at all.
 They are neither poisonous nor do they carry diseases.
 And they do not seek people to bite them.
 They are more scared of people than people are of them, and will hide if they are disturbed.

 Silverfish can move fast and hide in the smallest crevice where a person will not reach it.
 Usually, they are active at night, when they are searching for food.

 Even if it happens that a silverfish bites you, they are harmless.

 Even though it is very unlikely that a silverfish will touch you or bite you at all, it can happen.
 And when it happens you might not even feel it.
 But don't worry.
 They are not poisonous.

 There are, however, some problems a silverfish bite can cause to people with allergies.
-The easiest sign to spot is red dots on around the bite.
+The obvious sign of an allergic reaction is the

 An allergic reaction can also occur if you ingest a silverfish or its faeces.